 Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast

-Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) and described in Stienen et al. 2016 (http://doi.org/10.3897/zookeys.555.6173) The dataset contains close to 2.5 million occurrences, recorded by 101 GPS trackers mounted on 75 Lesser Black-backed Gulls and 26 Herring Gulls breeding at the Belgian and Dutch coast (see https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map for a visualization of the data).
-The trackers were developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, http://www.uva-bits.nl).
-These automatically record and transmit bird movements, which allows us and others to study their habitat use and migration behaviour in great detail.
-Our bird tracking network is operational since 2013.
-It is funded for LifeWatch by the Hercules Foundation and maintained in collaboration with UvA-BiTS and the Flanders Marine Institute (VLIZ).
-The recorded data are periodically released in bulk as open data (http://dataset.inbo.be/bird-tracking-gull-occurrences), and are also accessible through CartoDB and the Global Biodiversity Information Facility (GBIF, http://doi.org/10.15468/02omly).
-See the dataset metadata for contact information, scope and methodology.
-Issues with the dataset can be reported at https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences
+Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO) and described (v5.5) in Stienen et al. 2016 (http://doi.org/10.3897/zookeys.555.6173).
+The dataset contains close to 8.5 million occurrences (GPS fixes) recorded by GPS trackers mounted on 108 Lesser Black-backed Gulls and 37 Herring Gulls breeding at the Belgian and Dutch coast.
+The trackers are developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, http://www.uva-bits.nl) and allow to study the gulls' habitat use and migration behaviour in great detail.
+Our bird tracking network is operational since 2013 and is maintained and used by the INBO, the Flanders Marine Institute (VLIZ), UvA-BiTS, Ghent University (UGent), and the University of Antwerp (UA).
+See the dataset metadata for contact information, scope, and methodology.
+Issues with the dataset can be reported at https://github.com/inbo/data-publication/tree/master/datasets/bird-tracking-gull-occurrences

 Stienen EWM, Desmet P, Aelterman B, Courtens W, Feys S, Vanermen N, Verstraete H, Van de walle M, Deneudt K, Hernandez F, Houthoofdt R, Vanhoorne B, Bouten W, Buijs RJ, Kavelaars MM, Müller W, Herman D, Matheve H, Sotillo A, Lens L (2014): Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the southern North Sea coast.
 Research Institute for Nature and Forest (INBO).
 Dataset/Occurrence. http://doi.org/10.15468/02omly Data paper: http://doi.org/10.3897/zookeys.555.6173

-The dataset contains tracking data from 75 Lesser Black-Backed Gulls (Larus fuscus) and 26 Herring Gulls (Larus argentatus) breeding at the Belgian and Dutch coast.
+The dataset contains tracking data from 108 Lesser Black-Backed Gulls (Larus fuscus) and 37 Herring Gulls (Larus argentatus) breeding at the southern North Sea coast.

 |Species||Larus fuscus (Lesser Black-backed Gull), Larus argentatus (Herring Gull)|

 The birds are tracked with the University of Amsterdam Bird Tracking System (UvA-BiTS, http://www.uva-bits.nl).
-The system has been described in detail in Bouten et al. 2013.
+The system is described in detail in Bouten et al. 2013.
 The lightweight, solar powered GPS trackers periodically record the 3D position and air temperature, and can be configured to collect body movements with the built-in tri-axial accelerometer as well.
-The system allows us to remotely set or change a measurement interval per tracker: the actual interval between measurements is provided in samplingEffort as secondsSinceLastOccurrence.
+The system allows to remotely set or change the measurement interval per tracker: the actual interval between measurements is provided in samplingEffort as seconds_since_last_occurrence.
 The data are stored on the tracker, until these can be transmitted automatically and wireless to a base station using the built-in ZigBee transceiver with whip antenna.
 This receiver is also used to receive new measurement settings.
 The spatial range for this communication is restricted to the location of the base station (or antenna network), which is placed near the colony.
 Data cannot be retrieved from birds that do not return to the colony with the base station.
-For 3 of the 101 birds fitted with trackers no data were obtained and their organismIDs (L909374, 5331094 ARNHEM, L909202) will thus not be found in the dataset.
-At the time of publication most individuals (88%) were tracked for more than 10 days and 41% for more than 100 days.
-The longest tracking period is 838 days (a HG with organismID H903185).
+For 4 of the 149 birds fitted with trackers no data were obtained (all LBBG) and their organismIDs (L909202, L907253, L909374, L907411) will thus not be found in the dataset.
+At the time of publication 92% of the individuals were tracked for more than 10 days and 46% for more than 100 days.
+The longest tracking period is 1202 days (a HG with organismID H903185).
 Data received by the base stations are automatically harvested, post-processed, and stored in a central PostgreSQL database at UvA-BiTS (http://www.uva-bits.nl/virtual-lab), which is accessible to the involved researchers only.
-We periodically export the tracking data to CartoDB for visualization purposes (see the External datasets section), removing test records and flagging outliers.
-To create the Darwin Core Archive, we extract the data from the database and standardize these to Darwin Core using an SQL query (https://github.com/LifeWatchINBO/data-publication/blob/master/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.sql).
-The dataset is documented, published via our IPT (http://dataset.inbo.be/bird-tracking-gull-occurrences), and registered with the Global Biodiversity Information System (http://www.gbif.org/dataset/83e20573-f7dd-4852-9159-21566e1e691e).
+The tracking data are exported, cleaned, and enriched for further use (https://github.com/inbo/bird-tracking-etl) on a monthly basis.
+To create this published version of the dataset, we standardize the data to Darwin Core using an R script (https://github.com/inbo/data-publication/blob/6f594a/datasets/bird-tracking-gull-occurrences/mapping/dwc-occurrence.Rmd), document and (re)publish the dataset on our IPT (http://dataset.inbo.be/bird-tracking-gull-occurrences), and have it harvested by the Global Biodiversity Information System (http://www.gbif.org/dataset/83e20573-f7dd-4852-9159-21566e1e691e).
 Issues or remarks regarding the data or this procedure can be reported at https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences To extract data from one individual, one can use organismID, which contains the unique metal leg ring code of each bird.
 Tracker IDs are provided in dynamicProperties as device_info_serial.
-For an overview of all GPS trackers and the individual birds these are mounted on, see https://inbo.cartodb.com/u/lifewatch/tables/bird_tracking_devices/public.
+This field also contains the catch location of the bird (catch_location) and the tracking start date (tracking_started_at).

 - Researcher captures bird, takes biometrics, attaches GPS tracker, and releases bird.